peymanmortazavi/eks-helm-deploy/README.md

-# EKS helm deploy GitHub action
+# EKS Helm Deploy GitHub Action

-This action uses aws cli to login to EKS and deploy a helm chart.
+This GitHub action uses AWS CLI to login to EKS and deploy a helm chart.

 ## Inputs
 Input parameters allow you to specify data that the action expects to use during runtime.